 You can check your current 30-Day Volume by logging in and navigating to Account > My Activity.

-Example: In a USD-BTC market, assume there is a sell order for 0.75 BTC on the order book (the maker order).
-If a trader places a buy order for 1.0 BTC that matches the 0.75 BTC order’s price, there will be one trade for 0.75 BTC where the newly entered order is the taker.
-If the remaining 0.25 BTC from the new order does not match with another order already on the book, it will be placed on the buy side of the order book and will potentially be the maker order of another future trade.
+For example: In a USD-BTC market, assume there is a sell order for 0.75 BTC on the order book (the maker order).
+If a trader places a buy order for 1.0 BTC that matches the 0.75 BTC order’s price, there will be one trade for 0.75 BTC where the newly entered order is the Taker.
+If the remaining 0.25 BTC from the new order does not match with another order already on the book, it will be placed on the buy side of the order book and will potentially be the Maker order of another future trade.

 Moving funds on the blockchain to and from Bittrex incurs a cost for users related to the specific coin's network fees.